publicsamples/Oi-Grandad/README.md

  - Drone button for sustained playback
  - Delay per voice

-VST and Audio Unit Mac OS builds are avaialable here:
+VST and Audio Unit plugins for Mac OS are avaialable here:

 https://github.com/publicsamples/Oi-Grandad/releases

-Windows and Linux versions will be available when I get my hands on a suitable computer.

 For a quick overview of the functionality see: